franapoli/pbarETA/README.md

 + Shows the significant part of Years:Months:Days:Hours:Minutes:Seconds time (or HH:MM:SS at a minumum).

 # NOTE
-Currenlty implemented for bar style=3 only.
+Currently implemented for bar style=3 only.

 # Example
 ```